Saoirse Ronan: Early work and breakthrough (2003–2009)

-Ronan made her screen debut on Irish national broadcaster RTÉ, in the 2003 prime time medical drama The Clinic and appeared in the mini-serial Proof.
-During the same time, Ronan auditioned for the part of Luna Lovegood in the fantasy film Harry Potter and the Order of the Phoenix (2007), a role she lost out to fellow Irish actress Evanna Lynch.
-Ronan's first film was Amy Heckerling's romantic comedy I Could Never Be Your Woman, which was filmed in 2005.
-It was theatrically released in a few international markets in 2007 and given a direct-to-video release in the US in 2008, after it struggled to attract financing and several deals disintegrated during its post-production.
-In the film, Ronan portrayed the daughter of Michelle Pfeiffer's character and Paul Rudd co-starred as Pfeiffer's love interest.
-Joe Leydon of Variety labelled the film "desperately unfunny" but considered the interplay between Ronan and Pfeiffer's characters to be among the film's highlights.
+Ronan made her screen debut on Irish national broadcaster RTÉ, in the 2003 prime time medical drama The Clinic; she also appeared in the mini-serial Proof.
+Around the same time, she auditioned for the part of Luna Lovegood in the fantasy film Harry Potter and the Order of the Phoenix (2007), a role that went to fellow Irish actress Evanna Lynch.
+Ronan's first feature film was Amy Heckerling's romantic comedy I Could Never Be Your Woman (2007).
+It was theatrically released in a few international markets in 2007 and given a direct-to-video release in the United States in 2008, after it struggled to attract financing.
+In the film, Ronan portrays the daughter of Michelle Pfeiffer's character, with Paul Rudd co-starring as Pfeiffer's love interest.
+Joe Leydon of Variety called the film "desperately unfunny" but considered the interactions between Ronan and Pfeiffer to be among its highlights.